-Note: Under this approval, the Proponent is required to rehabilitate the site and carry out additional undertakings to the satisfaction of both the Director-General and the Director-General of DTIRIS.
+Note: Under this approval, the Proponent is required to rehabilitate the site and carry out additional undertakings to the satisfaction of both the Secretary and the Director-General of DTIRIS.
 Consequently, this approval will continue to apply in all other respects - other than the right to conduct mining operations - until the rehabilitation of the site and these additional undertakings have been carried out satisfactorily.

-- 6. The Proponent shall not extract more than 3 million tonnes of coal from the site in a calendar year. - 7.
+- 6. The Proponent shall not extract more than 3 million tonnes of coal from the site in a calender year. - 7.
 The Proponent shall ensure that: - (a) all coal is transported from the site by rail; - (b) no more than 5 laden trains leave the site each day; and - (c) no more than 4 laden trains leave the site each day, when averaged over a 12 month period. - 8.
-The Proponent shall: - (a) only dispatch shuttle trains form the site between 6am and 10pm; - (b) only receive shuttle trains on site between 6am and midnight; and (c) only operate shuttle trains on the North Coast railway between mi - (c) only operate shuttle trains on the North Coast railway between midnight and 1am in exceptional circumstances. - 8A.
+The Proponent shall: - (a) only dispatch shuttle trains from the site between 6am and 10pm; - (b) only receive shuttle trains on site between 6am and midnight; and - (c) only operate shuttle trains on the North Coast railway between midnight and 1am in exceptional circumstances. - 8A.
 Within 12 hours of operating shuttle trains on the North Coast railway between midnight and 1am in exceptional circumstances, the Proponent shall provide a detailed explanation of the exceptional circumstances on its website.